Trends and climate

 What types of consideration can be offered?

-UAE laws contains no requirements concerning the form of consideration.
+UAE law has no requirements concerning the form of consideration.
 Cash is a common form of consideration used in acquisitions in the United Arab Emirates.
 In the Dubai International Finance Centre free zone, there are general requirements that consideration must be cash or a cash alternative.

 What issues must be considered when preparing a company for sale?